 Dr. Ariel Cerenzie was born and raised in a small town in West Texas.
 She graduated with Magna Cum Laude honors from Texas A&M University where she received a Bachelor of Science in Nutritional Sciences.
 While at A&M, she enjoyed competing with the Texas A&M Waterski Team.

 After completing her bachelor's, she graduated Magna Cum Laude from the University of Houston College of Optometry.
 During optometry school, she was selected for the university’s Dry Eye Specialty Clinic, which provided her with extensive education and clinical management of dry eye disease.

 Upon graduating, Dr. Cerenzie completed an additional year of residency training in cornea and contact lenses at the University of Missouri in St. Louis.
 She specializes in fitting patients with keratoconus, post-corneal grafts, and other corneal degenerations/dystrophies, as well as patients that have high astigmatism, large prescriptions, or patients that just want better vision through contact lenses.

 Dr. Cerenzie has earned a fellowship in both the American Academy of Optometry and the Scleral Lens Education Society.
 She is also a member of the National Keratoconus Foundation.

-Dr. Cerenzie enjoys traveling, going to the gym, being outdoors, sipping wine on her porch, and spending time with her husband, James, and pup, Otis.
+Dr. Cerenzie enjoys traveling, going to the gym, being outdoors, sipping wine on her porch, and spending time with her husband, James, daughter, Sofie, and pups, Remi & Otis.